ncatlab/nlab-content/pages/1/7/2/1/1271/content.md

 Notice that subtlety in the equivalence relation.

-Elements in an abelian category can be used for [[diagram chasing]].
+Elements in an abelian category can be used for [[diagram chasing]], see the exercises at the end of chapter II.5 of the following reference:

 * [[Sergei Gelfand]], [[Yuri Manin]], _Methods of homological algebra_,  transl. from the 1988 Russian (Nauka Publ.) original.
 Springer 1996. xviii+372 pp.; 2nd corrected ed.
 2002.
 {# Gelfand-Manin}